Aurelain/Exo/README.md

 - Allow "Include" to use online URL
 - Implement "IncludeAgain"
 - Implement all built-in labels (GuiSize, GuiClose, etc)
+- Implement "DateAdd" and "DateDiff"
 - Find a workaround for the JS "onload" event
 - Maybe implement a console (Firebug lite has some issues)
+- Clarify how to handle the Directives

 ## About